-6. Other methods
+o Other methods

 Other means for receiving feedback include phone, fax, e-mail or personal meetings.
-Help Desks for the Patents Division and the PCT Division have been put in place to handle customer complaints, providing customers with assistance on a wide variety of patent-related matters.
+Help Desks for the Patents Department and the PCT Department have been put in place to handle customer complaints, providing customers with assistance on a wide variety of patent-related matters.